SwannSG/cheatsheets/Javascript Cheat Sheet.md

 			      console.log('fn3');
 			      let c = 30;
 			      console.log('start setTimeout');
-			      // function 'timeout' is a callback
+			      // Function 'timeout' is a callback
-			      // this is the function that will run when the timer expires event occurs on the event queue
+			      // This is the function that will run when the timer
+						//  expires eventoccurs on the event queue.
-			      // although we have exited 'runFn' when the 'timeout' function is executed
+			      // Although we have exited 'runFn' before the 'timeout'
+						// function is executed.
-			      // the function still has access to the values of a, b, c
+			      // The function still has access to the values of a, b, c.
-			      // These references are maintained because js has the property of closures setTimeout(function timeout() {
+			      // These references are maintained because js has
+						// the property of closures.
+			      setTimeout(function timeout() {
 				console.log('timeout');
 				console.log(a);